poipoiyo/Book-Review/WindowsKernelProgramming/CH3/Memory Allocation.md

 ## Dynamic Memory Allocation

-Example shows memory allocation and string copying to save the registry path passed to DriverEntry, and freeing that string in the Unload routine
+Example shows memory allocation and string copying to save the registry path passed to `DriverEntry`, and freeing that string in the Unload routine

 ```C++
 #define DRIVER_TAG 'dcba'